Adam-D-Lewis/Sevens_Alg_Writing_Competition/README.txt

 return_suits - returns the suit order in a list ['clubs', 'diamonds', 'hearts', 'spades'] (I'm using it kind of like a global variable)

-win_condition - returns True if any player has 0 cards in his or her hand.
+win_condition - function which returns True if any player has 0 cards in his or her hand.

-PyCharm Installation
+## PyCharm Installation
 ---------------------
 If you want an IDE for Python and don't have one, I've found PyCharm Community Edition to be easy to install, free, and a good IDE for python.